JBossOutreachArchive/mentors-handbook/readme.md

 ## Creating a task:

+You can have a look at [example tasks by Google](https://developers.google.com/open-source/gci/resources/example-tasks) and [JBoss 2018 GCI tasks](https://codein.withgoogle.com/archive/2018/organization/5111873431142400/task/) for inspiration.

-Some key points to keep in mind while creating the task:-
+However, to remind you, here are some key points to keep in mind while creating tasks:

 -   **Title Format:**
     -   **[Project Name]**: Task requirement in brief.